Quantcast

 RELATED

 You've visited twenty different churches but none seem to fit.
-Some Sundays, you're excited to get up, get dressed and go search.
+Some Sundays, you're excited to get up, get dressed, and go search.
 Other times, you'd rather pledge membership to Bedside Baptist and call it a day.
 But there is a tug at your spirit.
-Your desire for faith community is growing by the day and YouTube sermons are starting to feel supplementary at best.
+Your desire for a faith community is growing by the day and YouTube sermons are starting to feel supplementary at best.
 You want to experience God corporately in a way that not only transforms your life but others' lives through you.

 I'll say this: Finding the right church home is an important search and it takes time, trial and error, and a discerning heart to find a community that speaks to you.
 A faith space in which you can grow, serve, and thrive.